This document outlines the required documents and information needed to register your student at Holman Middle School.

 The student and parent/guardian must print and complete the waiver (“Access”) section on Recommendation Forms A and B. The recommendation forms must be given to the student’s school counselor.
 The school counselors will be responsible for distributing the recommendation forms to the appropriate teachers and collecting them upon completion.
 Please allow ample time for the recommendations to be carefully prepared.
 The deadline date to submit recommendation forms to the student’s school counselor for distribution is December 1, 2017 at 3:30pm.

 The deadline date for submitted online applications is December 1, 2017.
 No late applications will be accepted.
 If a student or parent/guardian has questions about the application process or the MLWGS, he/she should contact the school counseling department.

-    - Parents/Guardians must complete the Parent Authorization and Waiver Form through their PowerSchool Parent Portal account.
-Click here for directions on how to create a Parent Portal account if needed.
+- Students’ parents/guardians must submit the Parent Authorization and Waiver form through their PowerSchool Parent Portal account.

-    - Students will have access to the online application 24 hours after their parent/guardian submitted the Parent Authorization and Waiver Form.
-The link to the Specialty Center online application is https://hcpsapps.henrico.k12.va.us/.
+- Students will be able to access and complete the online application 24 hours after their parent/guardian has submitted the Parent Authorization and Waiver form.

 School Counseling Services

 Academic Counseling — assists students and their families in acquiring knowledge of curriculum choices available to students, planning an appropriate program of studies, and seeking post-secondary academic opportunities.